CONTACT SUNSET BEFORE TRAVEL TIME

 - Travel with your pet.
 After making sure all the necessary items are in order, you will be cleared to travel internationally with your pet.
 Additionally, there are services available that will take care of your pet’s transport.
 Companies including PetRelocation, Air Animal, and others happily provide these services.

 If you would like more information from APHIS, please refer the Animal Import and Export section of the APHIS website here.

 KNOW YOUR AIRLINE’S PET TRAVEL POLICY

 In addition to getting your pet’s paperwork in order with plenty of time to spare before your departure date, it’s a good idea to familiarize yourself with your airline’s international pet travel policy.
 We’ve provided international pet travel links from some of the most popular airlines below *:

-* Sunset Blvd Animal Clinic does not endorse any of these airlines, nor does it have any business connections with them.
+* Sunset Animal Hospital does not endorse any of these airlines, nor does it have any business connections with them.
 We have provided these links simply as a means of providing pertinent information to our clients.